top of page

 Harmanie Rose (she/her)

-Photo credit: K Ho A portrait of Harmanie (she/her), a white person with a warm skin tone and long blond hair posing in her manual wheelchair.
-She is wearing a light green shirt-dress over black leggings, decorative earrings, and red lipstick.
-Pictured from the side, she turns her head towards the camera to smile at the viewer while she uses her hands to balance her chair on its rear wheels, lifting the casters off the ground.
-Her expression is playful.
+Photo credit: Janice Laurence A portrait of Harmanie (she/her), a white person with a warm skin tone and long blond hair posing in her wheelchair.
+She is wearing a light pink dress.
+Pictured from the side, she turns her head towards the camera to smile at the viewer.
+Her expression is cheerful.

 Carnegie Community Centre logo